 - Step 1: Go to the menu at the top left corner of the screen and click Add-ons, then select Get Add-Ons to open the Google Workspace Marketplace.

-- Step 2: On the Google Workspace Marketplace, look for the “signature” query and select one of the solutions presented.
-You want to find a solution that’s free, easy to use, and provides legally binding online signing.
+- Step 2: Look for the “signature” query on the Google Workspace Marketplace and select one of the solutions presented.
+You want to find a solution that’s free, easy to use and provides legally binding online signing.

 - Step 3: Install the add-on.

 - Step 4: Once the add-on is installed, go to the menu at the top left corner, click on Add-ons, and select your e-signature add-on there.